sirena-depue/sirena-depue.github.io/_pages/cv.md

 *Project 2: Sizing Update Automation*
 * Developed a Python program to standardize and automate the process of updating sizing information in a simulated aircraft model, with a focus on checking user inputs and writing test cases.
-* Estimated to save 1600 hours of manual processes over several design phases.
+* Estimated to save 1600 hours of manual processes over several design phases while standardizing the sizing update process.

 *Project 3: Helicopter Maneuver Classification*
 * Classified groups of helicopter maneuvers based on operational, multi-dimensional time series data through the 18-week Artificial Intelligence and Machine Learning Fundamentals program.